spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/filter-range/README.md

 # filter-range (molecule)

-Allows you to filter manually by range with the minimum and maximum values.
+Enables manual filtering by the price range with minimum and maximum values.

 ## Code sample